top of page

 If they say no e.g. don't lift a paw, looks away etc - still reward but without showing the item.
 Rewarding no's will lead to more yeses.
 Repeat plenty of times in plenty of different situations.

 It is important to be respectful of your dog's consent.
 If your dog says no or opts out, this is also rewarded.
-Remember control over situations your in diffuses great and anxiety.
+Remember control over situations your in diffuses fear and anxiety.

 Rewarding 'no's' leads to more 'yeses'.